Waheed Murad: Later life

 By the late 1970s, Waheed was being cast in supporting roles either with Nadeem or with Mohammad Ali.
 Most of the leading heroines like Zeba, Shabnam and Nisho were not allowed to play lead roles with Waheed by their husbands.
 Pervaiz Malik wrote in a local newspaper: "Not even once during that time [did] Waheed come to me seeking work in my films.
 Waheed was becoming depressed.
 His close friends revealed that he was becoming addicted to alcohol, oral tobacco and sleeping pills.
 Even his domestic life suffered and his wife Salma left for the United States.
 A combination of bad habits and stress caused ulceration in Waheed's stomach in 1981.
 He suffered from bleeding and had to undergo stomach removal to save his life.
-His many fans came to the hospital to donate blood to save the life of their favourite hero.
+His many fans came to the hospital to donate blood to save his life.
 Although, he recovered, he lost a significant amount of weight.
 Even then, Iqbal Akhtar and Iqbal Yousuf, who proved to be real friends in difficult times, cast Waheed Murad in their movies.
 Waheed appeared old and charmless in Dil ney phir yaad keya and Ghairao.
 Even his loyal admirers felt that it was all over for him."

 In 1983, Anwar Maqsood, a TV writer and anchor and a close friend, invited Waheed to his TV comedy show Silver Jubilee.

 Babra Sharif, revealed that during the filming of a scene of Hero, Waheed lost his balance while walking toward her and fell down.
 He took several minutes to catch his breath prior to standing up on his feet again.

 In July 1983, Waheed was driving his car too fast and struck a tree.
 He was left with a scar on his face.
 A few days after the accident, Waheed asked his friend Pervez Malik for a role.
 Malik said, "Get better and you will be the lead in my next film."
 He replied, "You give me the role and I will get better".
 He was going to Karachi to get the scar fixed to complete the last few scenes of Hero when he met the chief editor, Ilyas Rasheedi, of the film magazine 'Nigar' at the airport.
 Rasheedi wrote in his magazine:

 By chance a famous film producer was also present in the waiting area and Waheed put him on the spot by asking if he had a role for him for Javed Sheikh's father in his movie.
 The producer had a difficult time dodging Waheed.